brunobeltran/the-dish-on-science/DEVELOPER.rst

 2) an apache server setup in a configuration compatible with the example conf file, the-dish.conf
-3) a working flask installation, python 2, and the modules: python-dateutil, xlrd, markdown, pymysql, sqlalchemy, enum34, and flask
+3) a working flask installation, python 2, and the modules: css-html-js-minify, python-dateutil, xlrd, markdown, pymysql, sqlalchemy, enum34, and flask

+The markdown and currently no other modules are installed as git submodules in subdirectories of cgi-bin and manually added to sys.path in the relevant places, since Stanford's servers do not give us any way to install packages ourselves.

 Run the website locally by executing:
 $ python2 cgi-bin/dishflask.py